 |Class 12||Part 4 IIR filter (3) Frequency conversion||Design various LPF, BPF, and HPF using frequency conversion method and apply them to various signals.|

 |Class 13||Part 4 IIR filter (4) Examining BIBO stability||Verify the stability of IIR filters.
 Apply various digital filters to acoustic signals and compare the results.|

 |Class 14||Part 5 Multirate signal processing (1) Downsampling and upsampling||Confirm the difference of output signals with different interpolation functions in upsampling.|

 |Class 15||Part 5 Multirate signal processing (2) Conversion of sampling rate||Investigate the relationship between the file size, sound quality and sampling rate in various acoustic signals.|

 Grading will be decided based on the understanding level of the contents from part 1 to 5 by submitted reports.

-It is assumed that students concurrently attend ICT.S210 Digital Signal Processing.
+It is desirable that students concurrently attend ICT.S210 Digital Signal Processing.